hackatbrown/apis/docs/academic_api.md

 # The Academic API
-*Everything you need to know about the courses endpoint* -- Harrison Pincket (hpincket) 2016-01-31
+*Everything you need to know about the academic endpoints* 2016-02-01

 1. Usage Notes
 2. Implementation Notes